2025 Honda Pilot

 Josh Jacquot is a seasoned automotive journalist with a career spanning more than two decades.
 His passion for cars has been the driving force behind his career, fueling his love for storytelling and technical work.
 Josh has held staff positions at Edmunds and Car and Driver, where he performed instrumented testing and wrote everything from technical breakdowns to long-form adventure stories.
 This hands-on enthusiast's early fascination with cars evolved into a professional journey that blends his technical knowledge and deep appreciation for engaging driver's cars.

-rating written Will Kaufman
+rating written by Will Kaufman

 Senior Editor and Content Strategist, CarMax